BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Materials and methods

-GNNs are a class of neural networks designed for graph-structured data, and they have been successfully applied in a broad range of domains.
+\textbf{Graph Neural Networks (GNNs).} GNNs are a class of neural networks designed for graph-structured data, and they have been successfully applied in a broad range of domains.
 One of the key components of most GNNs is the message passing (also called neighborhood aggregation) mechanism between nodes in the graph, where the hidden representation $\mathbf{h}_v$ of node $v$ is iteratively updated by aggregating the states of the neighboring nodes and edges.
-For a GNN with $K$ layers, which means repeating the message passing by $K$ times, the $v$'s hidden representation will contain the structural information of $k$-hop on the graph topology.
-Formally, the $k$-th layer of a GNN can be formulated as, \begin{small}
+For a GNN with $K$ layers, repeating the message passing by $K$ times, the $v$'s hidden representation will contain the structural information of $K$-hop on the graph topology.
+Formally, the $k$-th layer of a GNN can be formulated as,